oelna/microblog/README.md

 The entire design is inside a single theme file [microblog.css](microblog.css) and can be modified easily.
 The site HTML is pretty straightforward and should be easy to style.

-The app requires at least PHP 5.5 and was tested on 7.0
+The app requires at least PHP 5.5 and was tested on 7.0 For crossposting to twitter, the app uses code from [J7mbo/twitter-api-php](https://github.com/J7mbo/twitter-api-php)

 ### Installation